 Kerstin Bibi Nanaki Wiechmann: How I survived the 2004 tsunami

 What remains in such a moment?
-Kerstin was in pure survival mode: all her energy rushed into her first chakra, fear gave way to functioning.
-She ran for protection, climbing lightning fast to an inexplicable height in a sturdy tree – not a conscious decision, but an automatic reaction:
+Kerstin was in pure survival mode and fear gave way to functioning.
+She ran and was climbing lightning fast to an inexplicable height in a sturdy tree.
+There was no time for a conscious decision, but for automatic reactions.

-The night became a struggle for survival, the community on the hill a refuge.
-Thousands of fates linked in fear, destruction – and the longing to stay alive.
-The morning after showed her what loss means: the hut was gone, the holiday resort destroyed, the passport the only thing that remained.
-But Kerstin was deeply moved – by the compassion of those who helped, by her own transcendence of personal limits, and by the surprising relief that her life went on – albeit at a much slower pace at first.
-She quickly realized:
+The night turned into a fight for survival, and the community on the hill became a place of refuge.
+Hundreds of fates bound together by fear, destruction, and the hope of staying alive.
+The following morning revealed what they had lost.
+The hut was gone, the holiday resort destroyed, and her passport was the only thing she had left.
+Yet what stayed most present for Kerstin was the compassion of those who helped, her own crossing of personal limits, and the unexpected relief that her life continued, even if, at first, in a much slower rhythm.
+Later, she realized:

-This experience was not a punishment, but a blessing in disguise, a profound gift.
+This experience was not a punishment, but a blessing in disguise.

-She consciously healed her trauma – through Kundalini Yoga, gong sessions, and intensive confrontation with her own fears.
-Four months later, she ventured back into the water, tentatively at first, then openly and with a new sense of peace.
-In 2010, on a trek in northern India, she crossed raging rivers – and realized that the memory had truly been transformed: a symbol of her personal growth.
+She consciously healed her trauma through Kundalini Yoga, gong sessions, and intensive confrontation with her own fears.
+Four months later, she ventured back into the water, tentatively at first, then with full trust.
+In 2010, on a trek in northern India, she crossed raging rivers and realized that the memory had truly been transformed.

 With over 25 years of experience in Kundalini Yoga and as a mentor, Kerstin Bibi Nanaki accompanies people on their own inner journey.
-She shows how to find clarity through pain, how body, mind, and community work together—and how healing is indeed possible.
-If you want to dive deeper into yourself, are considering consciously integrating traumatic experiences, or are simply looking for more presence in your life—she is the right person for you.
+She shows how body, mind, and community work together, and how healing is indeed possible.
+If you want to dive deeper into yourself, are considering consciously integrating traumatic experiences, or are simply looking for more presence in your life, she is the right person for you.

-Kerstin sees her life as a gift—and her work as an invitation to you: to trust, to grow, to heal.
+Kerstin sees her work as an invitation to you to trust, to grow, and to heal.

 What you can expect in this video (switch on English subtitles):